Learn How To Master Test Writing with GitHub Copilot by Michelle Duke | Testμ 2024

 Does Copilot understand what you’re testing?

-will github copilot help to test the api using postman if its also integrated with vs code?
+Will github copilot help to test the api using postman if its also integrated with vs code?

-what about a Jr dev who doesnt know what github copilot is generating?
+What about a Jr dev who doesnt know what github Copilot is generating?
 How will he determine the code quality?

-does copilot support BDD and create feature files?
+Does copilot support BDD and create feature files?

 Can GitHub Copilot help train or sandbox users on how to get the hang of (or improve upon their) test writing?